cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 ### What is a tensor?

-_Tensor_ is a n-dimensional data structure, where `n` can be any number greater than or equal to zero.
+_Tensor_ is an n-dimensional data structure, where `n` can be any number greater than or equal to zero.
 The number of dimensions is the _rank_ of the tensor.

 Examples of tensors: